modxorg/Docs/en/extras/migxdb/migxdb.tutorials/create-a-basic-gallery-management-from-scratch-with-migxdb/index.md

 }
 ```

-Click 'done'.
+Click _Done_.

-You can check what it has done by right-clicking the record and choosing 'edit' and go through the tabs and their nested grids.
+You can check what it has done by right-clicking the record and choosing _edit_ and go through the tabs and their nested grids.

 ## Create the MIGXdb - TV